 If so, then what is the best electric blanket that you could use?

 This heated blanket has 6 temperature settings, an auto shut off and a 3 hour timer.
 These are all excellent safety features for electric blanket users.

 Warm Blankets For Elderly, Plus Electric Blanket Alternatives

-There are several alternatives to electric blankets that will help keep an elderly person warm and immeasurably safer:
+In addition to using a regular blanket, there are several alternatives to electric blankets that can help keep a senior citizen warm and immeasurably safer: